-For the past 6 ½ years as a speech language therapist I have had experience working adults with intellectual disabilities and their support teams with low and high tech strategies for communication, I have worked in a special school with ORRS funded students age 5-21, with ORRS funded students in mainstream classrooms and with teenagers in a special unit at a high school.
+I have been part of the TalkLink team since 2011.
+Before I joined TalkLink I spent 6+ years as a speech language therapist in other settings.
+I have had experience working alongside adults with intellectual disabilities and their support teams introducing low and high tech strategies for communication, I have worked in a special school with ORRS funded students age 5-21, with ORRS funded students in mainstream classrooms and with teenagers in a special unit at a high school.
 I have also led regular communication groups for people recovering from strokes.

-In recent times I have enjoyed working alongside the South Island Talklink team, with several shared clients, learning a lot about assistive technology from this very knowledgeable group.
-I look forward to continuing to learn more and to using my own knowledge and experience to assist people with communication difficulties to gain the supports for communication which will best suit their needs.
+I look forward to continuing to learn more and to using my own knowledge and experience to assist people with communication difficulties to gain the supports for communication, which will best suit their needs.

-For the majority of my 15 year career as a speech language therapist, I have worked in the community assisting individuals with communication difficulties to reach their full communication potential.
+I joined the TalkLink team in November 2011.
+For the majority of my career as a speech-language therapist, I have worked in the community assisting individuals with communication difficulties to reach their full communication potential.

-More recently, I have worked at the Canterbury District Health Board with adults (16 years+) with communication and swallowing difficulties as a result of neurological impairment including; stroke, head injury, Parkinson’s disease and motor neurone disease.
+I previously worked at the Canterbury District Health Board with adults (16 years+) with communication and swallowing difficulties as a result of neurological impairment including; stroke, head injury, Parkinson’s disease and motor neurone disease.